EVICTION GUIDES – General

-For tenants facing eviction, you may have difficulty find an eviction attorney.
+For tenants facing eviction, you may have difficulty finding an eviction attorney.
 Many attorneys believe that if the tenant is getting evicted for non-payment of rent, then how would they (the lawyer) get paid.
 Often there are local legal aid offices that may provide low or no cost assistance.

 In addition, tenants who receive rental assistance may have special protections from evictions.

 HOW DOES A LANDLORD GET A COURT ORDER TO EVICT A PROBLEM TENANT

 The first step is with an Eviction Notice.